 Table 1.
-The top 7 crops by harvested area, quantity and value according to the FAO (2008) in Italy.
+The top 7 crops by harvested area, quantity and value according to the FAO (2008) in Spain.
 Crops that feature in all lists are shaded green; crops that feature in two top 7 lists are shaded amber.
 Data is from FAO (2008) and has been rounded down to three significant figures.

-A number of global, regional, national and sub-national impact model studies, which include results for some of the main crops in Italy, have been conducted.
-They applied a variety of methodological approaches, including using different climate model inputs and treatment of other factors that might affect yield, such as impact of increased CO2 in the atmosphere on plant growth and adaption of agricultural practises to changing climate conditions.
-These different models, assumptions and emissions scenarios mean that there are a range of crop yield projections for Italy.
-However, the majority of studies explored in this report show that yields of rice and wheat will increase as the climate changes, whereas yields of maize and legumes will be negatively affected.
+A number of impact model studies looking at crop yield which include results for some of the main crops in Spain have been conducted.
+They apply a variety of methodological approaches, including using different climate model inputs and treatment of other factors that might affect yield, such as impact of increased CO2 in the atmosphere on plant growth and adaption of agricultural practises to changing climate conditions.
+Some studies report projections for geographic or climatic areas larger than Spain alone and it is not always clear to what extent the crop yield projections are representative for Spain only in these cases.
+These different models, assumptions and emissions scenarios mean that there are a range of crop yield projections for Spain.

-Important knowledge gaps, which are applicable to Italy as well as at the global-scale, include; the quantification of yield reductions due to ozone damage (Ainsworth and McGrath, 2010, Iglesias et al., 2009), and the extent crop diseases could affect crop yields with climate change (Luck et al., 2011).
+Important knowledge gaps and key uncertainties which are applicable to Spain as well as at the global-scale, include; the quantification of yield increases due to CO2 fertilisation and yield reductions due to ozone damage (Ainsworth and McGrath, 2010, Iglesias et al., 2009), and the extent crop diseases could affect crop yields with climate change (Luck et al., 2011).
+Recent work has highlighted that repeated small water stresses during the growing season may have a strong impact on yields.
+However, the magnitude to which climate change might exacerbate this phenomenon remains poorly understood.

 Most crop simulation models do not include the direct effect of extreme temperatures on crop development and growth, thus only changes in mean climate conditions are considered to affect crop yields for the studies included here.